qkzk/fm/readme.md

 - Set the selected image as wallpaper with W.
 - _Experimental_ enter "command mode" with ':'.
 Type the name of a command and it will be executed.

-Most of those features are inspired by ranger and alternatives (Midnight commander), the look and feel by dired.
+Most of those features are inspired by ranger and alternatives (Midnight commander, nnn, lf etc.), the look and feel by dired.

 ## Default keybindings